xiaoylu/leetcode_category/Intervals/Readme.md

 ```

 The solution above may take `O(n^2)` time.
 Can we skip the second loop visiting all slots inside an interval?
+Segment Tree with lazy propagation can operate on a "range" in `O(log n)` time.
+Yet, it is too complicated.

-A simplier way is to sort all the starts and ends together, WITH a signal indicating the distinction.
+A simpler way is to sort all the starts and ends together, WITH a signal indicating the distinction.
 ```
     def minMeetingRooms(self, intervals):
         ret, count = 0, 0